 Jason attributes his success to hard work, determination and the support he receives from friends, family, coaches and his sponsor, Springfree Trampoline.

-Currently, Jason is a student at the University of Toronto and training for the London 2012 Olympic Games.
+Jason is a recent graduate of the University of Toronto and is training for the Rio 2016 Olympic Games.